SomeGuyWhoLovesCoding/ScriptToPlot/README.md

 Here's an example of a character Map.

+## What's "Character1" at the third argument?

+You can export lines for a specific character's voice (with variants) to automate the process of recording Acapela tts voicelines and adding them into your plotagon project if you paste it onto the demo, find a way to modify the text limit for the dialouge box, paste it all into .

 ## And how do I use it?

 Simple.
 Create a "Map.txt" and write this: